TheAssemblyArmada/Thyme/README.md

 ## Contact

-You can discuss development of this project on freenode in the #thyme channel.
+You can chat discuss (development of) Thyme on our [Discord channel](https://discord.gg/YhdMbvD) or on freenode in the #thyme channel.